resconda/resconda.it-hugo/content/articles/parliamo-di-acqua-e-di-aria.md

 ---
 ## Important: If this is a draft, next line should NOT begin with #
 draft: true
-title: Parliamo Di Acqua E Di Aria
+title: Parliamo di acqua e di aria
 date: 2023-04-06
 ## below are user-defined parameters (lower case keys recommended)
 summary: |